OpenSourceTB/TB_Website_Code/README.md

       If an entry does not correspond to an actual gravatar, a stylistic G image (the gravatar standard) is shown.
         If the G image is shown, it could be due to a misspelling.

-   Discipline is intended to identify the individual's area of expertise, such as "Chemist", "Biologist", etc.
+   Discipline is intended to identify the individual's area of expertise, such as "chemistry", "Biologist", etc.

 Sponsors
 --------